microsoft/PackageUploader/README.md

 * The branch for the target upload must already exist in Partner Center.
 The tool currently doesn't support branch creation.
 * The target product must have been previously fully published to a sandbox before the Package Uploader can be used.
 A full publishing includes all modules like properties, store listing, pricing and availabilities, and packages.
 * Access to create Azure application registrations in the Azure Active Directory (Azure AD) tenant connected to the target Partner Center account.
-* To build the Package Uploader, download .NET 5 or the latest version.
 * You only need a valid certificate if you plan on setting up certificate-based authorization.
+* The Package Uploader executable.

 <a id="service-creation-and-authentication"></a>